 How does the exchange programme work at Massey?

-The Student Exchange Programme provides an opportunity for academic, cultural and personal development.
-Students pay tuition fees to Massey (for 60 credits of study per semester) to attend a partner university campus, and receive credit towards their Massey degree programme for the study completed at the host university.
+Massey's Student Exchange Programme provides an opportunity for academic, cultural and personal development.
+Students pay tuition fees to Massey (for 60 credits of study per semester) to attend a partner university campus and receive credit towards their Massey degree for the study completed at the host university.

-The programme is individually driven, but the International Office at Massey facilitates the programme, assisting with student enquiries, offering guidance in identifying a university that meets academic and personal goals, coordinating the application process and liasing with the host university to nominate students for an exchange place.
-Students are responsible for arranging their own flights, insurance, visa, accommodation and enrolment at the host university, and all other aspects of the exchange.
-Staff at the Massey International Office and at the host university International Office provide assistance to exchange students.
+The International Relations Office assists with student enquiries, offers guidance in identifying a university that meets academic and personal goals, coordinates the application process and liaises with the host university.
+Students are responsible for arranging their own flights, purchasing a Studentsafe Outbound insurance policy, visa, accommodation and enrolment at the host university.

-The number of Massey students going on exchange to each partner university must balance the number of students coming to Massey on exchange from that university, and the International Office manages this.
+The number of Massey students going on exchange to each partner university must balance the number of students coming to Massey on exchange from that university.
+The International Relations Office manages these balances.